sebthom/tm4e/docs/adopter-guide.md

-# TM4E Plugin Developer Guide
+# TM4E Adopter Guide

-This guide is for Eclipse plugin developers who want to add TextMate-based syntax highlighting and language configuration features to their editors.
+This guide is for Eclipse plug-in and RCP application developers who want to integrate TM4E into Eclipse editors, and Java developers who want to use the TM4E core TextMate engine in their own applications outside Eclipse.

 It explains the main TM4E concepts, how to contribute grammars and themes, how to connect editors to TM4E, and how to use the TM partitioner and language configuration support.